 The CED defines its policy independently.
 The CED's political positions are published on the CED’s website.

-The CED’s core activity is financed exclusively from membership fees, paid by CED Member and Observer organisations.
+The CED’s core activity is financed exclusively from membership fees, paid by CED Member, Affiliate Member and Observer organisations.
+The CED does not recieve industry funding.

-For further information about the CED's funding, please see our latest profit and loss account statement.
+For further information about the CED's funding, please see CED Final Accounts 2021.